MPins/lightning-nodenamer/README.md

 git clone https://github.com/MPins/lightning-nodenamer
 ```

-Go to the source directory and make sure you can run the `nodenamer.py` python program.
+Go to the source folder and make sure you can run the `nodenamer.py` python program.

 ```sh
 python nodenamer.py <json_file> <log_dir>
 ```

-You can start using some json file examples on the graphs sub-directory.
-The nodenamer will create the nodenamer.csv as output.
+You can start using some json file examples on the graphs folder.
+The nodenamer will create the following files:
+- nodenamer.log, nodenamer-features.log and nodenamer-features-total.log into the <log_dir> folder indicate in the command line.
+- nodenamer-unknown-fingerprints.txt into the same folder of the graph file folder indicate in the command line.

 # Screen Output

-Besides the nodenamer.csv the program will show the following information on the screen
+Besides the files created the program will show the following information on the screen

 - Nodes: #of_nodes | Channels: #of_channels
 - LND: #total of LND nodes